-Can I become a lawful permanent resident if I hold an asylum status?
+Can I become a lawful permanent resident if I have asylum status?
 What are the requirements?

-Yes.
-If you hold an asylum status, you may apply for your lawful permanent residency one year after being granted asylum if you:
+If you have asylum status, you may apply for your lawful permanent residency one year after being granted asylum if you:

-- Continue to be admissible to the United States, although a waiver may be available to you if you are deemed to be inadmissible.1
+- continue to be admissible to the U.S., although a waiver may be available to you if you are deemed to be inadmissible.1

 In order to file for adjustment of status to become a legal permanent resident, there are many forms that you need to file.
 As in any other immigration proceeding, it is always recommended to speak with a lawyer who can help you to file the correct documents.
 To find a list of legal resources in your area, please see Finding a Lawyer and select your state or see our National Organizations Immigration page.